 Java I/O Tutorial

-Java I/O (Input and Output) is used to process the input and produce the output based on the input.
+Java I/O (Input and Output) is used to process the input and produce the output.

-In java, 3 streams are created for us automatically.
-All these streams are attached with console.
+In Java, 3 streams are created for us automatically.
+All these streams are attached with the console.

 1) System.out: standard output stream